maatouk/constrKriging/README.md

 # Kriging with inequality constraints for computer experiments

-This repository contains an R Package to build, simulate, predict kriging model using inequality constraints like monotonicity, convexity and boundaries.
+This repository contains an R Package to build, simulate, predict kriging model using inequality constraints such as boundedness, monotonicity and convexity.
 Kriging model is similar to DiceKriging.

 Installation
 ------------